mak448a/AI-Drawing-Chatbot/README.md

 <details><summary>Turn off command syncing (makes bot load faster)</summary>

+Please note that this will break the bot if you haven't run it for the first time.
 Go to `config.json` and set the key `"sync"` to `false`.

 It should look like this: